Asklepiad/Python_BI_2022/hw_4/README.md

 If py310 is not in the apeeared list, you may use it while creating a new virtual environment.
 If not, you may use another name.
 In this guide, I will use the "py310" name.
 If it has already existed, you need to use another name for the virtual environment.
 `conda create -n py310 python=3.10`
+You need to print "y", when programm wiil answer you about proceeding.

-Then you need to activate this virtual environment.
+Then you need to activate this virtual environment, if you are now in any virtual environment, at first deactivate it with command `conda deactivate`.
+If not, do the next step.
+Print:
 `conda activate py310`

 If the name "py310" will appear on the left part of the command line, it's all correct.